Contributions to improve the safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people

 Ultimate: 5 years and beyond

-The safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people are improved.
+Safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people are improved.

 4. Eligible recipients

-Eligible recipients Shelter operations Transitional (second-stage) housing operations Capacity building for shelter and transitional (second-stage) housing Prevention and awareness
+Eligible recipients Shelter operations Transitional, second-stage housing operations Capacity building for shelter and transitional, second-stage housing Prevention and awareness

-First Nations, governments and communities in Canada (including bands, district, tribal councils and associations) Yes Yes Yes Yes
+First Nations, governments and communities in Canada, including bands, district, tribal councils and associations Yes Yes Yes Yes

 Inuit representative organizations, Inuit governments and Inuit communities Yes Yes Yes Yes